 #60.
 Communicate openly and honestly: Good communication is key in any relationship.
-Talk to your partner about your feelings, thoughts, and needs so that they can better understand you.
+Talk to your partner about your feelings, thoughts, and needs so they can better understand you.

 #61.
 Show love and appreciation: Express your love and affection for each other; don’t forget to say “I love you” often!

 #62.
 Practice active listening: Give your undivided attention when your partner speaks – really try to understand them without jumping to conclusions or trying to solve the issue.